A Parent's Guide to Understanding Online and Texting Acronyms

-What are they typing?Have you ever glanced at the screen when your child was texting or chatting online with a friend and found that you couldn't understand what was being said?
+A Parent's Guide to Understanding Online and Texting AcronymsHave you ever glanced at the screen when your child was texting or chatting online with a friend and found that you couldn't understand what was being said?
 It may look to you like they're just typing jumbles of letters.
 Maybe video games and television have turned your child's brain into paste, you think, or maybe you're having a stroke.
 In fact, what you're seeing are acronyms for common phrases - a kind of Web and texting shorthand.

 Understanding the abbreviations that your kids are using over the phone and online is helpful in two ways: It helps you converse with them over text, IM, and e-mail, and it also helps you decipher what they're saying to friends.
 Most chat abbreviations are harmless.
 But did you know that kids have several ways to tell their friends that you've just walked into the room?
 Chances are your kids aren't hiding anything important from you - they just want their privacy.
 Nevertheless, it's a good idea to learn the lingo so that you can be aware of your child's online and cell phone activities.
 Following are some of the more common acronyms kids use, both on the Web and over text message.

 ROFL - Rolling on floor laughing

 JK - Just kidding